-Design Type Complexity Description Result-Focused Simple Design follows 'the rules of the game', concentrating on Convention-Based - design conventions, customs and habits, and the set ways of working within a field (e.g. concentrating on the user and designing from their perspective) Situation-Based Complicated Design is used to understand the situation or context and to Strategy-Based identifying the 'core problem' of the problem situation) Experience-Based Complex Design is concerned with the process and development of Developing New Schema reframing the design problem to develop something new) Redefining the Field Chaotic Design is revolutionary and disruptive, where the designer explicitly aims to redefine the field (e.g. the entire problem and solution are reconceptualised)
+Design Type Complexity Description Result-Focused Simple Design follows 'the rules of the game', concentrating on Convention-Based design conventions, customs and habits, and the set ways of working within a field (e.g. concentrating on the user and designing from their perspective) Situation-Based Complicated Design is used to understand the situation or context and to create a response specific to that particular setting (e.g. Strategy-Based identifying the 'core problem' of the problem situation) Experience-Based Complex Design is concerned with the process and development of new ways of working which are imposed upon a problem (e.g. Developing New Schema reframing the design problem to develop something new) Redefining the Field Chaotic Design is revolutionary and disruptive, where the designer explicitly aims to redefine the field (e.g. the entire problem and solution are reconceptualised)